 What Is Your Highest Power Output Ever?

 The post about who had the lowest resting heart rate was well visited.
 Thus, I thought it might be interesting to hear who has performed the highest power output ever?
-One of the interesting conclusions from the empiric study about resting heart rates indicates that genes often play a bigger than training level it self.
-That is greatly illustrated by Sue who counted her husband heart rate to as low as 31 beats per minute.
+One of the interesting conclusions from the empiric study about resting heart rates indicates that genes often play a more significant role than training level itself.
+That is remarkably illustrated by Sue, who counted her husband’s heart rate to as low as 31 beats per minute.

 Power Output and Sprint Performance

-Having a high maximum power output is important in sprints and accelerations.
-Like I have described in ‘How to win a bunch sprint’ it is not only a question about putting lots of watts in the pedals.
-Also it is important to consider how much impact your body weight has on your sprint performance.
+Having a high maximum power output is essential in sprints and accelerations.
+However, like I have described in ‘How to win a bunch sprint’, it is not only a question about putting lots of watts in the pedals.
+Also, it is essential to consider how much impact your body weight has on your sprint performance.
 I have discussed the topic in a post about maximum power outputs and body weight.

 Are there any 1500+ or even 2000+ Watts riders reading this?
 Well, show me your best power output ever!